vitalstarorg/collection.vf/README.md

 scala> root.left.hashCode
 res12: Int = 1450787378
 ```
 All `undefined` node is the same object instance.
-In case of feature enhancement, this will help us to handle many logic
+In case of feature enhancement, this will help us to handle error
-consistently.
+logic consistently.
 ### Create a small tree
 ```sbtshell
 scala> node = Node.create("(A1,B1,B2)")